damien-rivet/JamfKit/README.md

 #### Mobile device ####

-Represents a Jamf managed mobile device, contains the general information about the device.
+Represents a mobile device managed by Jamf, contains the general information about the device.

+#### Mobile device group ####

+Represents a group of mobile devices managed by Jamf, contains grouping information.

 #### Netboot server ####